rileyjgr/budgeter/README.md

 - Integration with Google Calendar to create a budget calendar for each user to show dates they have bills do
 - Integration with Dialogflow to add a support chat bot to help new users navigate the app
 - TipsToGo deals integration to help users save money
+- Export budget plan to google sheets for user
 - Andriod and IOs app (this is last stage of development, Web App will be the primary focus)

 # Price